The Fail-Proof 5-Step Guide to Getting YOUR Ideal Headshot

 Have fun, relax, breathe and push yourself to get out of your comfort zone during the session

 Getting your headshot should be fun and exciting!
-You’re not going to the dentist and no one is putting you in a hospital gown for an inappropriate examination.
 You are getting killer photographs done to celebrate and promote YOU.
 So have fun with it, and push yourself to try something new.
 And please, don’t forget to breathe… believe me, when a client holds his/her breath, it totally comes through in the photo, and it’s not awesome.